• start here

 The absolute best GPS resource is the smartphone you already own, paired with a reliable, low-cost GPS mapping app that allows you to access detailed offline Topo maps and navigate via GPS satellites, even without mobile service.

-🗺️ I built a custom W-Trek & O-Circuit GPS map with daily tracks based on my custom adventure itinerary, hundreds of waypoints, and other essential navigational information to help you stay on track.
+🗺️ I built a W-Trek & O-Circuit GPS map with daily tracks based on my custom adventure itinerary, hundreds of waypoints, and other essential navigational information to help you stay on track.
 For solo trips, this is essential!

 First Aid Kit: Adventure Medical Kits Backpacker